-While competitive spirit is an important part of league play, it is balanced with a social atmosphere and an opportunity to get to know players from all over your region.
+While competitive spirit is an important part of league tennis play, it is balanced with a social atmosphere and an opportunity to get to know players from all over your region.

 Connecticut is an active tennis state considering its size, and has leagues in three local areas: Eastern, Northern and Southern.